Finding the Highest Common Factor (HCF) of 90 and 252: A full breakdown

 Method 2: Euclidean Algorithm

 The Euclidean algorithm is an efficient method for finding the HCF of two numbers.
-It's based on the principle that the HCF of two numbers doesn't change if the larger number is replaced by its difference with the smaller number.
+Which means it's based on the principle that the HCF of two numbers doesn't change if the larger number is replaced by its difference with the smaller number.
 This process is repeated until the two numbers become equal, and that number is the HCF.

 1. Applying the Euclidean Algorithm: